Bukit Nanas: History

 Bukit Nanas is known to be one of the earliest Malay settlements in Kuala Lumpur and the center of Malay power there.
 In around 1857, Raja Abdullah of Klang raised funds to open tin mines in the Ampang area, and in doing so, initiating the development of Kuala Lumpur as a major settlement on banks of the Klang River that would serve the mines further inland.
 To strengthen his authority in the area, Raja Abdullah then sent his Bugis lieutenant Syahbandar Yaseh with some armed men to serve as the garrison for Kuala Lumpur.
 Yaseh selected Bukit Nanas as the location to build a stockade in the 1860s.
 A map of Kuala Lumpur sketched by Sir Frank Swettenham in 1875 showed a place marked as "Malay Rajah's house on hill" which is likely to be the Bukit Nanas stockade.
-The place is said to be originally called Bukit Gombak, only later became known as Bukit Nanas.
-According to one story, pineapples ("nanas" in Malay) were grown all around the stockade as a deterrence against attackers during the Klang War by Raja Asal, the place then came to be known as Bukit Nanas meaning "Pineapple Hill".
+The place is said to be originally called Bukit Gombak, and only became known as Bukit Nanas later.
+According to one story, pineapples (nanas in Malay) were grown all around the stockade as a deterrence against attackers during the Klang War by Raja Asal, hence the place became known as Bukit Nanas or "Pineapple Hill".

 The Klang War was sparked off in part due to Yaseh's mishandling of a dispute with the Sumatran Batu Bahara community in the area.
 A member of the Yaseh's garrison killed someone named Enche' Rasul from the Batu Bahara community.
-Raja Abdullah refused to punish the Bugis man, and the Sumatrans led by Mohamed Akib then suggested to Raja Mahdi, who at that time was involved in a dispute with Raja Abdullah, that they would support him should he wish to attack Raja Abdullah.
+Raja Abdullah, however, refused to punish the Bugis man, and the aggrieved Sumatrans led by Mohamed Akib then suggested to Raja Mahdi, who at that time was involved in a dispute with Raja Abdullah, that they would support him should he wish to attack Raja Abdullah.
 Raja Mahdi happily accepted the offer and initiated the Klang War in 1867.
 Raja Asal and Sutan Puasa, leaders of Sumatran Mandailing settlers in Selangor, also switched side to Raja Mahdi.
 Raja Asal laid siege to Bukit Nanas, where Tengku Kudin's men and various mercenaries including Europeans were stationed.
-Yaseh himself was killed In 1872 in the war.
 The siege forced Tengku Kudin's men to try to escape, but they were captured at Petaling and killed.
 Yap Ah Loy (a Hakka clan Leader), the Kapitan of Kuala Lumpur, however, managed to escape to Klang.
 Kuala Lumpur was then taken by Raja Mahdi's forces and destroyed.
+Yaseh himself was killed In 1872 in the war.
 Traces of a tunnel dating to the Klang War period have been found in Bukit Nanas.